Tekken: Tekken 6

-Tekken Tag Tournament 2 was released in Japanese arcades in 2011.
-Its console version was released the next year and is based on the updated arcade version called Tekken Tag Tournament 2 Unlimited that contained new features.
-The Wii U version which serves as a launch title for the console includes a revised version of the Tekken Ball mode from Tekken 3.

-2013–present: Migration to Unreal Engine

 Tekken 7

 In early 2014, Katsuhiro Harada expressed interest in continuing the series on PlayStation 4.
 Tekken 7 was released in Japanese and Korean arcades in 2015.
 It is the first game in the series to be powered by the Unreal Engine.
 The game received an update, subtitled Fated Retribution and released to arcades on July 5, 2016, and featured the series' second, third, fourth and fifth guest characters, the guest characters appearing are Akuma from the Street Fighter franchise by Capcom, Geese Howard from SNK's fighting game franchises, Noctis Lucis Caelum from the Final Fantasy franchise by Square Enix and Negan Smith from The Walking Dead franchise.
 The PlayStation 4 version was confirmed at Paris Games Week 2015, and features exclusive content as well as virtual reality support.
 The Xbox One and Microsoft Windows versions were released on June 2, 2017, alongside the PlayStation 4 version, and are based on the Fated Retribution.
 In the canonical ending, considered the conclusion of the Mishima saga, Heihachi takes control of the Zaibatsu, and attempts to expose Kazuya of the Devil Gene, after a failed attempt on capturing a missing Jin, who was found safely by his uncles Lars and Lee.
-In the end, in their final battle, Kazuya permanently kills Heihachi and throws him into an erupting volcano, whereas Jin, who recovered from his coma thanks to Lars and Lee, declares that he must kill Kazuya to end the cursed Mishima bloodline.
+In their final battle, Kazuya permanently kills Heihachi and throws him into an erupting volcano, whereas Jin, who recovered from his coma thanks to Lars and Lee, declares that he must kill Kazuya to end the cursed Mishima bloodline.
 It was also revealed that Heihachi killed his wife Kazumi in self-defense because of her possession of the Devil Gene and the fact that she had gained a split personality because of it, shortly after Kazuya was born.
 Few side playable characters’ storylines have their endings from Tekken Tag Tournament 2 ties to this game.

 Tekken 8

-A teaser for a new mainline entry in the series was shown during Tekken 7's tournament at EVO 2022, before being formally announced on September 13, 2022 during Sony's State of Play presentation.
-It is set for release on the PlayStation 5, Xbox Series X/S, and PC through Steam in 2023.
-As a continuation from the seventh mainline game, it will focus on a conclusion of Kazuya and Jin's enmity.
+A teaser for a new mainline entry in the series was shown during Tekken 7's tournament at EVO 2022, before being formally announced on September 13, 2022, during Sony's State of Play presentation.
+It was released on the PlayStation 5, Xbox Series X/S, and PC through Steam on January 26, 2024.
+As a continuation from the seventh mainline game, it focuses on a conclusion of Kazuya and Jin's enmity.
 In contrast to the seventh mainline game's utility of Unreal Engine 4, Tekken 8 will utilize Unreal Engine 5, making it the first fighting game to do so.
-This game was announced on January 6, 2023 to be co-developed with Arika, who also handles the recent patch(es) for Tekken 7.
+This game was announced on January 6, 2023, to be co-developed with Arika, who also handles the recent patch(es) for Tekken 7.